 ⟹ He has just opened the door.

-- action that started in the past and is not completed:
+- actions that started in the past and continue into the present:

-The Present Perfect is also used when an action is ongoing in the present but has begun in the past.
+The Present Perfect is also used when an action is going on in the present but began in the past.

 ⟹ Those two have been together for ages.